 According to Forbes, Lexus is the fourth largest luxury-car brand, with its vehicles noted as the most dependable new cars by J.D.
 Power.
-Every new Lexus comes with a comprehensive factory warranty, and it’s advised to also secure a Lexus extended warranty for after the factory warranty expires.
+Every new Lexus comes with a comprehensive factory warranty, and it’s advised to secure a Lexus extended warranty for after the factory warranty expires.

 We’ll explain all you need to know about the brand’s coverage options, from the original factory warranty for new vehicles to the best Lexus extended warranties for further protection.

 We’ve also conducted research on all the best extended car warranty providers, so you can compare them to the Lexus product.
 We recommend getting free quotes from multiple providers to find a good fit and price.

 Lexus offers its extended warranties to “new” vehicles under 4 years/50,000 miles and used vehicles within current plus nine model years and less than 125,000 miles.
 Beyond this time or mileage, the vehicle is no longer deemed eligible for extended warranty coverage.